MuhdZarul/MIXUE/README.md

 ### 4. Admin Page
 #### a.
 Add Menu
 ![Alt text](images/Final_AddMenu.png)
+In this page, admin can add new menu to the list.
+Only verified admin can view this page and fill out the form.

 #### b.
 Edit Menu
 ![Alt text](images/Final_EditMenu.png)
+The Edit Menu page allows admins to make any changes to the listed menus.
+By selecting the menu to edit, the page will then show a form for the admins to fill out about the attributes they wish to change.

 #### c.
 Delete Menu
 ![Alt text](images/Final_DeleteMenu.png)
+In this page, admins are given the right to delete menus that they wish to delete for reasons such as unavailability or discontinued products.

 #### d.
 View Transaction
 ![Alt text](images/Final_ViewTransaction.png)
 #### e.
 Add Transaction